 - Check the location relative to potential sources of contamination, flooding, and physical dangers.

-- Look for chemicals such as paint, fertilizer, pesticides, or motor oil—remove these if possible.
+- Look for chemicals such as paint, fertilizer, pesticides, or motor oil—remove these.

 - Maintain at least 50 feet between the well and any kennels, pastures, feeding areas, or livestock operations—remove these if possible.

 - Ensure a proper distance is maintained from buildings, waste systems, or chemical storage areas (including fuel tanks)—a water well systems professional should know local codes and requirements.
 If there is any concern, contact your water well systems professional or your local health department.

 - Be sure the ground surrounding the wellhead is sloping away from the well to divert surface runoff.
 If not, consider allowing for the ground to slope away from the well casing, while maintaining a proper height of the casing above the ground.
 A water well systems professional can extend the height of the casing if needed.

 - If there is no concrete pad surrounding the well casing, contact your local health department or regulatory agency to determine if one should be installed by a water well systems professional.